 - Xcode shows more details about the build process in real time, such as logs

 - Xcode enables you to make customizable build configurations.
-When using Xcode directly, you can adjust build process to your liking.
+When using Xcode directly, you can adjust the build process to your liking.
 For example, you can choose the type of simulator or device, build with a custom scheme, etc.

 - React Native CLI runs some Xcode features using scripting code under the hood.
 The CLI offers the simplicity to run and build the code with just one command line

 - When using only the CLI, you may run into unexpected issues with the build.
-Using Xcode directly gives you clear picture and helps you identify the cause of a given issue
+Using Xcode directly gives you a clear picture and helps you identify the cause of a given issue

 Let’s walk through how to build and run a React Native app with the React Native CLI.
 Then, we’ll do the same directly on a real device.